shinjiwlab/cmu_multilingual_speech/README.md

 Each directory is organized by languages where each language is specified by the ISO639-3 Id.

+## How to contribute

+- If you find any relevant speech resources (e.g: corpus, model, recipe), you can edit the corresponding file under `data/lang/<your lang>`
+- If there are no existing file, you can create a file following the style in the English directory
+- Once your pull request is merged, it will be automatically integrated into our website

+## How to build the web interface locally

+Our web interface is based on the [mkdocs framework](https://www.mkdocs.org/) and its theme [mkdocs-material](https://squidfunk.github.io/mkdocs-material/)

+We would

+## Common Language Id

 The most common language id are as follows:

 | ISO id | Language        |